 I knew there was nothing more I could say.
 He was pissed.
 Trent wasn't reasonable or kind when he was like this.
 I don't know why I thought this would turn out differently.
 I turned around and headed back into the house defeated and hurt.

 I was trying with everything in me not to cry.
 Each step was a struggle as my nose tingled and my eyes felt heavier and heavier.
 Then I saw the door, my escape.
 As I bolted toward the door, I ran straight into Travis's chest.
 I almost fell from the impact.

 He steadied me and looked me up and down.
 I saw the flash of anger on his face.

 "Nothing.
 I need to go, okay?
 I'll see you later," I lied.

 Somehow a tear escaped revealing my true feelings.

 "Hayden, you are crying.
 What did he do?" he asked again.

 "Nothing.
 It was me.
 I ended it.
-I'm sorry Travis, but I have to go," I said.
+I'm sorry Travis, but I have to go."
+I sniffled.

-I grabbed the doorknob and practically bolted to my car.
-I drove to the park and just sat in my car.
+I grabbed the doorknob and practically ran to my car.
+I drove to the park and just sat in my car and broke down.
+I was finally free to releases all of my pent-up emotions and frustrations.
+After a good ugly cry, I didn't know what to do next.
 I didn't want to go home.
 I didn't want to talk to anyone about what just happened.
 It was officially done between Trent and I. Instant regret crept through my mind.
-I love Trent and I didn't want to I let him go.
+I love Trent and I didn't want to let him go.
 But I needed to do this for my heart.
 I couldn't take how he was breaking it.